corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Retain Leaders from Integrated Subjects at 1.0.2
     * Leader Traits: Enhanced Randomisation at 1.0.1
 * 1.3.2 Update merged mod "Agrarian" Idyll for Lithoids at 1.5.1
+* 1.3.3 Update merged mods:
+    * Leader Traits: All Eligible Species Traits at 1.4.0
+    * Leader Traits: Enhanced Randomisation at 1.1.0